 One of the most alluring features of the Sedona is its price tag.
 It is priced to compete and is more affordable than many of its rivals.
 And, for that price, you get a lot of features packed in on each trim level.

 But is one of the Sedona's three trim levels the right one for you?
 Is one better than the other two?
 Let us go over the 2021 Kia Sedona's trim level options and see which one comes out on top.

-Compare the 2021 Kia Sedona LX vs EX Trim Levels.
-What is the Difference?
+Compare the 2021 Kia Sedona LX vs EX Trims.
+What is the difference?

 Start off the 2021 Kia Sedona's line-up is the base LX trim level.
 The LX comes in your choice of five exterior colors (Silky Silver, Aurora Black, Snow White Pearl, Celesial Blue, and Panthera Metal) and Dark Graphite interior cloth.
 The exterior comes with a black mesh grille and has body-colored side mirrors with integrated LED turn indicators.
 There are also body-colored door handles, a front windshield that is made with solar controlling glass, rear privacy glass, and heated rear glass with a timer that can be set.
 The rear doors are both power sliding.

 The front windshield wipers are able to sense rain, and there is a rear windshield wiper with a washer built in.
 The LX comes with projector beam headlights and automatic light control.
 It rides atop standard 17-inch alloy wheels done in a silver finish.